10 Key Insights on Negative Punishment in ABA Therapy

 Understanding Negative Punishment in ABA Therapy

-Real-world applications of negative punishment ABA include:
+Real-world applications of include:

 • Time-outs, where a child is removed from a rewarding environment due to misbehavior; typically, the duration of a time-out should be one minute for each year of the child's age.